Der Wald

-Der Wald (The Forest) is an opera in one act by Ethel Smyth to a libretto by Henry Brewster and Smyth, written between 1899 and 1901.
-It was Smyth's second opera and it was first performed on 2 April 1902 at the Königliches Opernhaus in Berlin.
+Der Wald (The Forest) is an opera in one act by Ethel Smyth to a German libretto by Henry Brewster and Smyth, written between 1899 and 1901.
+It was Smyth's second opera and it was first performed on 9 April 1902 at the Königliches Schauspielhaus in Berlin.

 Performance history

-At its Berlin premiere it has been noted that the reception was "lukewarm at best", but it was given performances at the Royal Opera House in London with great success.
+At its Berlin premiere it has been noted that the reception was "lukewarm at best", but it was given performances sung in English at the Royal Opera House in London.
 It was also given in Strasbourg in February 1904, after which it disappeared, "Smyth abandon[ing] Der Wald and the entire proto-Wagnerian genre."

 Smyth had hopes of seeing her opera presented in America.
 After her arrival in New York, she gave an interview to New York World in which she stated:

 I have always thought if I did anything worthwhile I should like to see it presented in America.
 From what I have heard, I hold in regard American treatment and receptivity and shall await American judgment eagerly.

 There followed, in an interview in New York with the Evening Sun, a description of how she achieved her goal:

 She had crossed the Channel overnight [from London] to catch the Metropolitan's manager, Maurice Grau, in Paris.
 She reached Paris at 7 in the morning, phoned Grau's hotel at 8, pleading that she had to catch the boat-train home at 11.
 Catch it she did, signed contract in hand.
 "I told him it was one act long and could fit on any sort of bill, in any kind of house."
 She brought clippings and box office statements from the record-setting London premiere with her.
 "You are certainly a businesslike woman", Grau said.

-Smyth's opera was presented at the Metropolitan Opera on 11 March 1903 with Johanna Gadski, Luise Reuss-Belce, David Bispham and Eugène Dufriche, conducted by Alfred Hertz, Der Wald was followed by Verdi's Il trovatore.
+Smyth's opera was presented in German at the Metropolitan Opera on 11 March 1903 with Johanna Gadski, Luise Reuss-Belce, David Bispham and Eugène Dufriche, conducted by Alfred Hertz, Der Wald was followed by Verdi's Il trovatore.
 Yohalem notes that "it was canny of impresario Maurice Grau to use a brilliantly-cast Trovatore with Lillian Nordica, Louise Homer, Emilio De Marchi, Giuseppe Campanari and Marcel Journet as bait to lure an audience to the new work."
 Der Wald was a popular and financial success for the Met, although critical reaction was not uniformly positive.
 A second performance, given on 20 March with the same cast, was paired with La fille du régiment with Marcella Sembrich, and the pairing earned more than La fille had done during the previous year when it was presented alongside Pagliacci.

 Der Wald remained the only opera by a woman composer to be performed at the Metropolitan Opera until 2016 when Kaija Saariaho's opera L'Amour de loin was first performed there.

+The premiere recording of Der Wald, sung in English, was released by Resonus Classics in September 2023 with the BBC Singers, BBC Symphony Orchestra, soloists Natalya Romaniw, Claire Barnett-Jones, Robert Murray, Morgan Pearse, Andrew Shore, Matthew Brook, conducted by John Andrews.